UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/Git Version Control/Basics/New Files.md

 The output above indicates that now git is aware of the `index.html` however it has not be added to our repository.

-There are two potentional states for files in a repository folder:
+There are three potential states for files in a repository folder:
-* Tracked: git knows about these and they are in your repository
+* Tracked: Git knows about these and they are in your repository.
+These are files from the last snapshot.
+These files have three sub-states:
+    * Modified
+    * Staged
+    * Committed
-* Untracked: files that are in your working directory, however not added to your repository.
+* Untracked: These files are in your working directory, however not in the previous snapshot or in the [staging area](./Index.md#staging-area).
+* Modified: A file that has changes made to it.
+However, these changes haven't been [committed](./Index.md#commit) yet.
+These changes include adding, modifying, or deleting a file's content.
+These files will be included in the next commit with their new changes.

 Adding the first files to an empty repository are all untracked.
-In order for them to be tracked, they must be [staged](./Index.md#stage) or must add them to a [staging area](./Index.md#staging-area)
+In order for them to be tracked, they must be [staged](./Index.md#stage).